Why I Write Historical Romance, by Mary Balogh

 A Unique Voice and Vision

 Every author is unique, however, even if she/he has taken inspiration from another.
 Each writer has an individual voice and vision.
 I have spent more than thirty years developing and honing my own while writing more than a hundred novels and novellas, most of them set in the Regency era.
 Yes, they are historicals, and yes, they are romantic.
 First and foremost, however, they are love stories.
 Or maybe that is a false distinction.
 Perhaps my stories are inextricably all three—romantic historical love stories.
 In fact, I hope they are.
 And perhaps they are best expressed in the words of the hero of my new book (Someone to Love, November, 2016).
 He is wealthy, titled, gorgeous, powerful, a bit dangerous, aloof, and self-sufficient.
 But when he is asked what he dreams of most in life, he admits that there is still something missing.

 “Someone to love,” he says.

 Browse through Mary Balogh’s books here and explore her Westcott series below.

-Humphrey Westcott, Earl of Riverdale, has died, leaving behind a fortune that will forever alter the lives of everyone in his family—including the daughter no one...
+Humphrey Westcott, Earl of Riverdale, has died, leaving behind a fortune that will forever alter the lives of everyone in his family—including...
 Read more >

-A reversal of fortune befalls a young woman in the latest Westcott novel from the New York Times bestselling author of Only a Kiss and Someone to Love.
+A reversal of fortune befalls a young woman in this charming Westcott novel from the New York Times bestselling author of Someone to Wed.

-Humphrey Wescott, Earl of Riverdale, has died, leaving behind a fortune and a scandalous secret that will forever alter the lives of his family—sending one...
+Humphrey Wescott, Earl of Riverdale, has died, leaving behind a fortune and a scandalous secret that will forever alter the lives of his family—sending one daughter on a...
 Read more >